refIekt/refIekt.github.io/lit.md

 ## Integrate with Lit

-To integrate your application see the [Lit API](https://github.com/lit-cli/lit-api).
+To integrate your application with Lit see the [Lit API](https://github.com/lit-cli/lit-api).